dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-16-Pseudo labeling.md

 Pseudo labeling as being shown in the paper will outperform conventional methods for semi-supervised learning on the MNIST handwritten digit dataset with small number of labeled data.

-You may say pPseudo labeling opened the new era of semi-supervised learning.
+You may say pseudo labeling opened the new era of semi-supervised learning.

 <!--